The Work Goes On: Ukrainian Scholars Speak on Security, Development, and Regional Cooperation

 Dovilė Budrytė (PhD, Old Dominion University) served as Vice President of Publications on the AABS board in 2016-2018 and 2018-2020.
 She is Professor of Political Science and Chair of Faculty (Political Science) at Georgia Gwinnett College.
 In 2015, 2018 and 2019 she was a visiting professor at Vilnius University and Vytautas Magnus University in Lithuania.
 She has published articles and books on various topics related to minority rights and memory politics in Lithuania, including Memory and Trauma in International Relations: Theories, Cases and Debates (co-editor with Erica Resende, Routledge 2013), and Crisis and Change in Post-Cold War Global Politics: Ukraine in a Comparative Perspective (co-edited with Erica Resende and Didem Buhari, Palgrave Macmillan, 2018).
 In 2014/15, she was the recipient of the University System of Georgia Excellence in Teaching Award.

-The Association for the Advancement of Baltic Studies hosted an online roundtable discussion on "Democracies during War: Ukraine and the Baltic States" on Monday, February 12, 2024, from 12:00-1:00 pm EST. There is no shortage of critical situations challenging...
+The Association for the Advancement of Baltic Studies will host an online roundtable discussion on "Gender, War and Memory: The Baltic States and Ukraine" on Tuesday, October 8, 2024, from 11:30 am-12:30 pm EST. An exploration of the intersection of gender, war...